camunda-consulting/camunda-7-code-examples/snippets/tenancytest/README.md

     * Pass: sa

-    *Note the &quot;path&quot; value is the direct path to the \*.db file in the root of the Camunda Spring Boot BPM project.
+    * Note the &quot;path&quot; value is the direct path to the \*.db file in the root of the Camunda Spring Boot BPM project.
 My setup looks like this (for reference):

     ![](images/dataGrip.png)

-9. After connecting, run the contents of &quot;addTenant.sql&quot; found in the root of this project.
+9. After connecting, run the contents of [addTenant.sql](addTenant.sql) found in the root of this project.
 A quick inspection of this script shows that it only does updates to existing rows (no inserts), and the only thing that it is updating is the tenant designation to both runtime and history data.
 10. Make sure that your database client is disconnected completely from the database.
 11. Start Camunda BPM back up.
 Go into Cockpit and observe the results.
 12. Run the remaining requests in Postman which show how to deploy and execute a process while specifying a tenant.
-After running, go to Cockpit and confirm that the data was simply added to the existing process.
+After running, go to Cockpit and confirm that the data was added to the existing process.

 ## Summary